Who We Are

 The Office of International Programs was established in 1986 to strengthen communication and coordination among K-State's many international programs, to achieve strategic planning goals for the university's further internationalization, and to provide a focal point for external international contacts and agreements.
 The office directs Education Abroad, International Student and Scholar Services, English Language Program, International Admissions and Recruiting, Sponsored Students and International Faculty Collaborations.
-This office also oversees the Confucius Institute and the Peace Corps representation, The Vernon Larson Lecture series, the Australian-American Fulbright Commission Oz to Oz Program and serves both international and domestic students, faculty and scholars.
-Marcelo Sabates serves as the associate provost for international programs.
+This office also oversees the Confucius Institute, the Peace Corps representation, The Vernon Larson Lecture series, the Australian-American Fulbright Commission Oz to Oz Program and serves both international and domestic students, faculty and scholars.
+Grant Chapman serves as the associate provost for international programs.

 Kansas State University, the nation's first operational land-grant university was established in 1863 and is consistently ranked in the top 10 for many prominent Princeton Review rankings.
 As a global land grant university, KSU is a national leader among public universities in total number of Rhodes, Marshall, Truman, Goldwater and Udall prestigious scholarship winners.
 Our experts are called on to solve problems around the world.
 At Kansas State University, we take student success personally — and that is evident in our aspirations to foster an outstanding, well-rounded student experience from the start.
 We have a rich tradition in career development, award -winning faculty teaching introductory courses, innovative technologies for better learning and a commitment to leadership development.

 KSU colleges: agriculture, architecture planning and design, arts and sciences, business, education, engineering, human ecology, technology and aviation and veterinary medicine, Graduate School: 65 master's degrees, 45 doctoral programs, 22 graduate certificates in multiple disciplines